Skip Navigation

 Maintaining general good health with proper diet and exercise may lower your chances of developing pulmonary hypertension.

-To diagnose pulmonary hypertension, your Wellstar physician will take a careful medical history and perform a physical examination.
+To diagnose pulmonary hypertension, your doctor will take a careful medical history and perform a physical examination.
 When pulmonary hypertension is suspected, your physician may order a variety of tests or procedures:

 • Genetic testing.
 If you have a family history of this condition, your physician might screen you for genes linked with pulmonary hypertension.